Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 What Is Parchment Paper?

 Parchment paper is paper treated with an acid to make it non-stick and heat-resistant.
-It has a thin layer of silicone coating which makes it withstand high temperatures in the oven.
+It has a thin layer of silicone coating, making it withstand high temperatures in the oven.

 You can use it for baking and cooking as a liner for baking sheets, cake pans, and other dishes.
 Parchment paper prevents food from sticking to the pan, makes clean-up more manageable, and keeps baked goods from drying.

 It is also sometimes used to wrap food for cooking or storage.
-Parchment paper is available in most grocery stores, usually near aluminum foil and plastic wrap.
+Parchment paper is available in most grocery stores near aluminum foil and plastic wrap.

 Also, we place the parchment paper on the base before placing the pizza on the top.